Lorne Welch: Profession and Gliding

 He was sent to Stalag Luft III in Sagan, where he assisted in "The Great Escape" by building the ventilation pump and fixed links for the tunnel through which 76 prisoners later escaped.

-Prior to that, however, on 12 June 1943 24 officers, escorted by two fake German guards, made another mass escape attempt, the "Delousing break", Welch and Flight Lieutenant Walter Morison among them.
+On 12 June 1943 24 officers made another escape attempt, being escorted by two fake German guards in the "Delousing break", Welch and Flight Lieutenant Walter Morison among them.